 2. Name an "Honorary Voice-Data DPO"

-Localisation professionals reception voice-data from multiple sources and a good compliance practice is to designate one voice-data reception point, an “Honorary Voice-Data DPO”, to centralise the data and monitor voice-data compliance and related workflows.
+Localisation professionals receive voice personal data from multiple sources and a good compliance practice is to designate one voice-data reception point, an “Honorary Voice Data DPO” to centralise the data, define and implement internal audio compliance workflows, and manage legal obligations such as:

 - Requesting and recording actor autorisations